nikhilkotwani/Test/README.md

 9. <b><i>Simplicity</b></u> - As a web service running “in the cloud”, RDS lets you simplify the setup, operation, and scaling of a relational database for use in applications.

+# Enhancements

+The below enhancments are advised in the existing deployment process.

+1. Request a Domain for the web application (through Route53 or other provider) and issue a self signed certificate for this domain  through ACM , this will allow traffic over https.
+2. Open port 443  to allow HTTPS traffic over the load balancer.
+3. In case of heavy read traffic , create read-replicas for the RDS and redirect read requests to the read replicas.
+This can be achieved by creating another DB endpoint in the web application that will only be used for read requests.

 # AWS Architecture